The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 0.029022273128644173

-If we use the sample medians to estimate the population mean, the average squared error is about 0.029 kilograms squared, a bit higher than the MSE of the sample mean.
-In fact, the sample mean is optimal in this sense – it minimizes MSE.
+If we use the sample medians to estimate the population mean, the average squared error is about 0.029 kilograms squared So the sample mean is better than the sample median; in fact, if the data are drawn from a normal distribution, it is the best unbiased estimator of the population mean, in the sense that it minimizes MSE.

 Minimizing MSE is a good property for an estimator to have, but MSE is not always the best way to quantify estimation error.
 For one thing, it is hard to interpret.
 In this example, the units of MSE are kilograms squared, so it’s hard to say what that means.